What they do

 Education and training

-To become a painting trades worker, you usually need to undertake an apprenticeship.
-The painter and decorator, and painting (housing) apprenticeships usually take 24 to 48 months to complete, and are available as school-based apprenticeships.
+To become a painting trades worker, you usually need to undertake an apprenticeship in painter and decorator.
+The apprenticeship usually takes 36 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships